-Note: Does not count toward a major or minor.
+Note: Does not count toward an English major or minor.

 Prerequisites: EDU102 and ENG250LC.
+EDU307 is strongly recommended.

 Cross-Referenced: Cross-referenced in English.

 THE 312 - Directing

 Beginning directors review the guiding principles of theatrical art and then apply these to script selection, development of a prompt script, and the complete rehearsal process.
 Each student prepares a short play for public performance.